-Willie is a very old dog.
-No one can predict how long he will live.
-But what's important here is that Willie is comfortable, well fed and well loved, and he trusts human beings.
+Willie was a very old dog.
+No one could predict how long he will live.
+But what’s important here is that Willie was comfortable, well fed and well loved, and he trusts human beings.
 Dogs live in the present so when his time comes to cross to the Rainbow Bridge, he will go there with only love and trust in his old heart and not memories of whatever his past held.

 To me, Willie is the epitome of what KAAP is all about.
 Giving all animals, young or old, a chance to have the very best life they can have while here on earth.